 Where?
 Where?
 Wedgie!

-We are back again with our citizen science project - working towards this year's giant eagle survey in May 2023, Where?
+We are back again with our citizen science project - working towards this year's giant eagle survey in May 2025, Where?
 Where?
 Wedgie!
 Where will we see wedge-tailed eagles in Tasmania this year?
 Are they increasing, or declining in number?
 Students and teachers - and families and communities - can get involved.
 Let's start learning about these winged warriors of the sky...

 - Discover Tasmania's eagles and other birds, and explore their habits and habitats, through 9 fun & fascinating daily videos.

-- Get into the science, art and culture of eagles and other birds of prey through brand new, free online teaching resources aligned to Australian Curriculum: Science, HASS, Art and other curriculum areas.
+- Get into the science, art and culture of eagles and other birds of prey through free online teaching resources aligned to Australian Curriculum: Science, HASS, Art and other curriculum areas.
 Each day, check out the video and the link to the day's materials.

 - Find more inspiration and information in 29 video and photo reports from the huge, first Where?
 Where?
 Wedgie! expedition in 2018.

 Where?
 Where?
 Wedgie!
-2023 education resources >>
+2025 education resources >>

 Join the Where?
 Where?
 Wedgie! scientific investigation >>